JWhitleyWork/CR10SmartUpgrades/README.md

 2. Wind the Z axis almost all the way to the top.
 Stop before the belt that connects both Z screws has slack in it.
 3. Turn the printer on its side.
 4. Use the included 2.0mm hex wrench to remove the 1 bajillion screws holding the bottom plate on the printer.
-  a.
-The two screws at the back and the one at the front-center are short while the rest are long.
+   - The two screws at the back and the one at the front-center are short while the rest are long.
-  b.
-There is a fan attached to the bottom plate which is plugged in to the mainboard.
+   - There is a fan attached to the bottom plate which is plugged in to the mainboard.
 You may need to remove some hot-snot to unplug the fan and free the plate.
 5. Remove the MicroSD card from the Wifi board.
 6. Go to https://github.com/ihrapsa/KlipperWrt/tree/main/Firmware/OpenWrt_snapshot and download the latest `*-factory.bin` file.
 7. Put the MicroSD card from step 5 into your PC.